 In my experience, ZZ plants are the easiest houseplants to care for as they thrive on neglect.
 ZZ plants can go for months without water, grow in full shade, and even cope with being pot-bound without suffering adverse effects.
 ZZ plants are the ultimate low-maintenance houseplants for beginners.

-I personally recommend rotating your ZZ plant by 1/4 every time you water, to prevent the plant from growing sideways.
-ZZ plants always grow towards the strongest source of light which can cause excessive sideways growth.
+Pro tip: I personally recommend rotating your ZZ plant by 1/4 every time you water to prevent the plant from growing sideways.
+ZZ plants always grow towards the strongest source of light, which can cause excessive sideways growth.

 You can move your ZZ plant outdoors in the Summer so it can benefit from brighter light and more hours of sunlight.
-However, it is important to move the ZZ plant back indoors if the temperature at night is forecast to dip below 60°F (15°C) as cold temperatures can harm tropical plants.
+However, it is vital to move the ZZ plant back indoors if the temperature at night is forecast to dip below 60°F (15°C), as cold temperatures can harm tropical plants.

 Wipe the glossy leaves with a damp cloth every few months as the leaves can gather dust.
 This helps increase photosynthesis and increase the growth rate of the plant.